 Federal law requires a custodial brokerage account to be opened in a parent or guardian’s name.
 Hence, the parent or guardian is legally responsible for the account and any losses.
 Depending on state law, the child can take full control of the custodial account when they turn 18 or 21.

 Children earning income from a business, tips, or wages can use individual retirement accounts (IRAs) for stock investment.
-A parent or guardian will have to open the custodial IRA, which the child can invest through.
-This IRA is a custodial account, so the parent or guardian is legally responsible for it.
-The advantage to an IRA is that it is tax-deferred.
+A parent or guardian must open the custodial IRA, which the child can invest through.
+This IRA is a custodial account, so the parent or guardian is legally responsible.
+The advantage of an IRA is that it is tax-deferred.
 No taxes are due until the money is taken out.

 You want to be a successful stock investor but don’t know where to start.